sanjay4514/Titanic-classification/README.md

-Sure, here's a sample README file for a Titanic survival prediction project in Python:

 Titanic Survival Prediction Project
 Overview
 This project aims to predict the likelihood of survival for passengers on the Titanic using data science techniques in Python.
 The sinking of the Titanic is one of the most infamous shipwrecks in history, and by analyzing passenger data, we attempt to understand what factors made people more likely to survive.